Integrity and

 easily from doing.

-imagination the description of an action that you have already learned that you
+you have already learned that you should not do.

 That something might be imaginable or